matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 - :white_check_mark: **Kubernetes Replicasets**

 ```
-A ReplicaSet is a controller that manages the number of pods running for a deployment.
-A deployment is a higher-level
+* A ReplicaSet is a controller that manages the number of pods running for a deployment.
-concept that manages ReplicaSets and provides declarative updates
+* A deployment is a higher-level concept that manages ReplicaSets and provides declarative updates.
 ```

 **Question 20: Cloud Dataflow does require you to specify machine types when configuring a pipeline ?**